pallada-92/pedestrian/README.md

 You cannot use manhattan heuristic with diagonal mode not set to `n` because the metric produces overestimated results.

+### Result

+Result is saved in a `res_map.ppm` file, which has netpbm image format.
+It can be displayed and converted into other formats, for example, by ImageMagick toolboox.

+Colors have following meaning:

+* red --- shortest path,
+* green --- CLOSED,
+* blue --- OPEN,
+* grayscale --- unvisited.

 ### Data structure

 The main data structure is a binary prefix tree where keys are binary representations of path costs (of fixed length `TREE_H * TREE_X`).
 All path costs are supposed to be integer numbers.